innateterina/Obfuscator-Project/README.md

 ### Step 2: Prepare Lambda Layers

-To use numpy, pyarrow, and pandas in AWS Lambda, prepare the Lambda layers:
+To use numpy, pyarrow, and pandas in AWS Lambda, these libraries must be included in a Lambda layer due to their size.
+This helps avoid exceeding Lambda's package size limit:

 ```bash
 mkdir -p lambda_layer/python